julelang/manual/src/compiler/compiler-optimizations.md

 - Refers to data instead of copying when using lvalue in foreach iterations.

+---

+`--opt-deadcode` \
+It eliminates dead codes (unused) from object code.

+- Eliminates dead globals.
+- Eliminates dead structs.
+- Eliminates dead traits.
+These traits are not implemented by any alive struct.
+- Eliminates dead functions.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.